Vindexus/docs/connect/FAQ/Migration Notice.md

 ### Have more questions?

-Please send us any questions or concerns to connect@monstercat.com or click the **Talk To Us** link in the bottom left of this page.
+Please send us any questions or concerns to connect@monstercat.com or click the **Talk To Us** link in the bottom left of the Monstercat.com website.